Pagnarith-Pit/PhD-Thesis-/Chapter2/README.md

 * If STEM students use enabling AI tools more → this supports the idea that procedural/technical domains benefit differently.
 * If international students rely more on translation → this has implications for inclusivity and language support.

-### B. Correlations between AI proficiency, usage types, and outcomes
+### 2.2) Correlations between AI proficiency, usage types, and outcomes

 #### **Why This Is Important**